dbfannin/ngx-logger/docs/features.md

 })
 ```

 - Support of responseType for HTTP Requests.
-A new config option _httpResponseType_ now allows you to set your server's response type.
+A config option `httpResponseType` allows you to set your server's response type.

 - Custom HTTP Params
-  - If you need to pass in custom HTTP Params to your backend server, you can now use `setCustomParams()`.
+  - If you need to pass in custom HTTP Params to your backend server, you can use `customHttpParams`.

 ```typescript
 LoggerModule.forRoot({